The Best Cooling Mattress Pads & Bed Cooling Systems

 Price: $$$

-A mattress pad that’s designed to absorb your body heat and wick away moisture.
+The Slumber Cloud mattress pad is designed to absorb your body heat and wick away moisture.
 Using the temperature regulating ‘Outlast’ material that was originally designed for NASA, it’s a good option if you just want a fabric mattress pad that feels cooler rather than one you need to plug in.
-Just be aware that it has its limitations – if you stay in one position all night, your body heat will eventually win the battle.
-It’s still a good choice though as the material will feel cool for longer than most standard mattress pads.

 Price: $$